Temporary Protected Status Attorneys in Palm Beach, Florida

 TPS is not granted automatically.
 Nationals of the designated country must register and satisfy the requirements in order to obtain TPS can be renewed if the country is re-designated for TPS.

-Persons who entered the U.S. illegally without inspection and admission who have TPS, travel abroad pursuant to a grant of TPS and were paroled back into the U.S. cannot adjust status in the U.S. but must consular process.
+Persons who entered the U.S. illegally without inspection and admission who have TPS, travel abroad pursuant to a grant of TPS, and were paroled back into the U.S. cannot adjust their status in the U.S. but must consular process.

 Call 561-847-4798 to set up a consultation for us to evaluate your immigration case.
 Our experienced immigration attorney will examine your situation, the applicable immigration laws, how he can help you, and the likelihood of success.